krmerdem/Astro-Observer-Plan/README.md

 IMPORTANT NOTE: Please read the information part of the program before you start using the program.

 v23.2.1 Notes
+- Windows 10/11 dark mode compatibility has been adjusted.
 - Added summer and winter time correction, taking into account daylight saving time.
 All timezones added.
 - Moon altitudes according to time have been added to the Staralt option.
 - Fixed a bug with coordinates in the search results screen.